 For a laid-back vibe, head to The White Horse over in Chichester.
 Self-confessed ‘dog people’, pups are treated like royalty at this beautifully decorated inn, and are greeted with a comfy bed, food and water.
 15 of the inn’s rooms are dog-friendly, and comfort really is the order of the day here; the inn’s menus have that delicious home-cooked feel, the décor involves a chic blend of old wood furniture set against modern brick walls with armchairs you can sink into after a long day walking.

-Word to the wise: if do you pass through Chichester, a lovely stop off for lunch or dinner is The Earl of March, a plush country pub and restaurant that sits right next to picturesque Goodwood.
+Word to the wise: if do you pass through Chichester, a lovely stop off for lunch or dinner is The Earl of March, a country pub and restaurant that sits just by picturesque Goodwood.
 The Earl opens its doors to all four-legged friends, with dogs welcome in the bar, lounge, patio and garden areas.
 Dog treats are always on hand for hungry pups and the menus here are exceptional, as are the extensive wine and ale lists.

 Rounding off our tour of dog-friendly Sussex, heading south, down through West Sussex, is the Cissbury Ring on the South Downs National Park – an absolute must.
 This Iron Age hill fort was built in 300 BC and is a great place to bring your dog (who might learn a thing or two) for a walk.
 It takes roughly 1.5 hours and is a fascinating snapshot back in time.
 Bring your camera!